-As He directs her not to touch or literally cling to Him, and explains the reason why to her, it is an important clarification.
-Christ knew that many of His followers still held out hope that He would establish a temporal kingdom and even more so with His resurrection.
-However, Christ confirms to Mary that He will be leaving as He had mentioned before to be at the right-hand side of His Father.
-He is not only their Messiah, the Christ, but now more than ever He is our Advocate to God the Father, and so the former familiarity she and the other disciples had with Him must be put aside, even though He opens up a new level of relationship between them.
+As He directs her not to touch or literally cling to Him, Jesus explains the reason why to her.
+Christ knew that many of His followers still held out hope that He would establish a kingdom on earth right then at His resurrection.
+However, Christ confirms to Mary that He will be leaving as He had previously told them for, He had to be at the right hand of His Father.
+He is not only their Messiah, the Christ, but now more than ever He was our Advocate to God the Father.
+The former familiarity she and the other disciples had with Him must be put aside, even though He opens up a new level of relationship between them.

-Christ forbids her to dote upon His bodily presence, to set her heart on this, or expect its continuance, and leads her to the spiritual converse and communion which she should have with Him after He was ascended to His Father; for the greatest joy of His resurrection was that it was a step towards His ascension.
+Christ forbids her to dote upon His bodily presence, to set her heart on this, or expect His physical body to be with them.
+His ascension to His Father was His greatest joy after His resurrection.
 As before His death, so now after His resurrection, He continues to stress His intentions to leave and go to the Father, but before that there are things that must be done.
 To this He gives Mary a message to deliver to the rest of the disciples, because this is a day of good tidings, which must be passed along to others.